TotalMiner/totalminer.github.io/lua/functions/inventory/add_inventory.md

 ## add_inventory

-### Add or subtract a quantity of an item to/from the context actors inventory.
+Add or subtract a quantity of an item to/from the context actors inventory.

 ___

 Spec:

 ```lua
 add_inventory(
 	item_id,
 	qty)
 ```

-## Parameters:
+## Parameters

 - `item_id:`
 - `qty:` The quantity to add.
 If ommitted, 1 item will be added.
 Use a negative number to remove items from inventory

 ___

 ### [back](../inventory)